aspose-words/Aspose.Words-Documentation/en/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 ### Moving to a `Merge` Field

-Sometimes you may need to perform a "manual" mail merge using `DocumentBuilder` or fill a merge field in a special way inside a mail merge event handler.
+Sometimes you may need to perform a "manual" Mail Merge using `DocumentBuilder` or fill a merge field in a special way inside a Mail Merge event handler.
 That is when [DocumentBuilder.moveToMergeField](https://reference.aspose.com/words/java/com.aspose.words/documentbuilder/#moveToMergeField-java.lang.String) could be useful.
 The method accepts the name of the merge field.
 It moves the cursor to a position just beyond the specified merge field and removes the merge field.
 The following code example shows how to move the cursor to a position just beyond the specified merge field.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToMergeField-DocumentBuilderMoveToMergeField.java" >}}